To see isolated people changed by the love of Christ

 Serving together to bring help, hope and healing through aviation

 MAF in South Sudan

 MAF has served the people of South Sudan since 1950, though we were forced to leave in 1964 when civil war broke out.
 We resumed in 1977 for a further six years.
 Since 1983, flying into South Sudan has continued from Kenya and Uganda, and we now have a programme based in the capital Juba.
-MAF South Sudan currently has three Cessna Caravans and one Cessna 182.
+MAF South Sudan currently has five Cessna Caravans and two Cessna 182s.

 MAF South Sudan works in partnership with national church groups, mission groups, development and relief agencies and other non-governmental organisations (NGOs), enabling access to inaccessible locations across South Sudan.
 MAF also provides emergency and medical evacuations.

 After several decades of civil war, South Sudan became the world’s newest nation on 9 July 2011, when more than 3.8 million South Sudanese voted to separate from Sudan in a historic referendum.